 The Group determines the transaction price based on established billing rates.
 The Group considers the patient's ability and intent to pay the amount of consideration upon admission.
 Subsequent changes resulting from a patient's ability to pay are recorded as bad debt expense, which is included as a component of other operating expenses in the consolidated statements of operations.
-During the years ended December 31, 2021, 2020, and 2019, there were no bad debt expenses were recorded.
+During the years ended December 31, 2022, 2021, and 2020, the bad debt expenses were \$71, nil and nil, respectively.